fjstinar/general_notes/HPML Extension Privacy Policy.md

 #### HOW WE PROTECT INFORMATION

-- AES256 encrypted during transmission and during storage.
-Always encrypted...
-- Vulnerable to quantum encryption
+We protect your information using AES256 encryption during the transmission of the data and while storing your data.
+Furthermore, all data is anonymized for the developers, so there is no way we can know which data belongs to which user.